Sayang Pag Hindi Ginamit

 I got it from One Punch Man.

-At first, I saw it as funny, lazy, and even irresponsible.
+At first, I saw it as funny, lazy, and irresponsible.
 But later I found that it has a profound meaning.
 It gave me the punch I needed to stop shadowboxing with the future.

 Jesus said something similar in Matthew 6:34: